VoxxelCube/OwO/README.md

 4. Subscribe to Pewdiepie.

 Also technologies you will need:
-  1.React
+1. React
-  2.Redux
+2. Redux
-  3.TS
+3. TS
-  4.JEST&enzyme
+4. JEST&enzyme
-  5.Vue
+5. Vue
-  6.Vuex
+6. Vuex
-  7.Bootstrap
+7. Bootstrap
-  8.Socket.io
+8. Socket.io

 Back-end:
 Node.js and Express.js